worace/circe-geojson/usage/target/mdoc/Usage.md

 * `id` is also an optional field, but if present it can be _either_ a number or a string.
 * Like other GeoJSON types, features can optionally include a `bbox` field as well as any number of "foreign member" top-level keys.

-For the core GeoJson ADT types, this library tries to stay as true to the spec as possible.
-Therefore the core `Feature` implementation looks something like this:
+Representing all this in Scala looks roughly like this:

 ```scala
 case class Feature(